barrucadu/memo.barrucadu.co.uk/memos/interesting-research.markdown

 - Symposium on Principles and Practice of Parallel Programming (PPoPP)
 - Symposium on Principles of Programming Languages (POPL)
 - Transactions on Parallel Computing (TOPC)
+- International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS)

 ### Test case generation